nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **:information_source: Notes:**<br>

-- `index` must be a positive integer and valid
+- `index` must be a positive integer and a valid index
 </div>

 #### Display assignment grade status